The Debate Over Understanding in AI's Large Language Models

+The detailed nature of human concepts has been the subject of active debate for many years.
+Researchers disagree on the extent to which concepts are domain-specific and innate versus more general-purpose and learned \cite{carey1995origin,goodman2011learning,gopnik2011unified,mandler1992build,spelke2007core,wellman1992cognitive}, the degree to which concepts are grounded via embodied metaphors \cite{gibbs2017metaphor,lakoff1980metaphorical,murphy1996metaphoric}, are represented in the brain via dynamic, situation-based simulations \cite{barsalou2008grounded}, and the conditions under which concepts are underpinned by language \cite{de2014role,dove2020more,lupyan2016language}, by social learning \cite{akhtar2000social,waxman2009early,gelman2009learning} and by culture \cite{bender2017causal,morris2003culturally,norenzayan2000culture}.
+In spite of these ongoing debates, concepts, in the form of causal mental models as described above, have long been considered to be the units of understanding in human cognition.
 Indeed, the trajectory of human understanding---both individual and collective---is the development of highly compressed, causally based models of the world, analogous to the progression from Ptolemy's epicycles to Kepler's elliptical orbits, and to Newton's concise and causal account of planetary motion in terms of gravity.
 Humans, unlike machines, seem to have a strong innate drive for this form of understanding, both in science and in everyday life \cite{gopnik1994theory}.
 We might characterize this form of understanding as requiring little data, minimal or parsimonious models, clear causal dependencies, and strong mechanistic intuition.

-It has been argued that understanding of this kind may enable abilities not possible for purely statistical models: learning new concepts from limited examples, being able to generalize that knowledge to novel instances of those concepts, being able to flexibly transfer one's knowledge to new situations, robust reasoning using abstractions, analogies, and counterfactuals, and the ability to explain one's reasoning, among other abilities \cite{de2004discussion,george2020captcha,pearl2018theoretical,strevens2013no}.